BackdoorTech/Beast-ORM/src/readme.md

    - Classes or components for specifying configuration options, such as database connection settings, logging levels, and custom behaviors.
  - Configuration Management
    - Components for loading, validating, and applying user-defined configurations to the ORM library.
+ - Triggers
+   - Implement triggers at the Configuration Layer to execute custom logic based on configuration events.
 This example demonstrates how this library is organized into layers, separating concerns and making it more maintainable and extensible.